bottkars/bottkars.github.io/_posts/2020-11-25-Protecting-AKS-Workloads-on-Azure.md

 ## Deployment from Marketplace

 Yes, we got you covered.
-Our Marketplace Item Deploys both in a One Stop Shopping Experience to your Environment.
+Our Marketplace Temlate Deploys PPDM and PPDD in a *One Stop Shopping Experience* to your Environment.

 Simply Type *PPDM* into the Azure Search and it directly take you to the *Dell EMC PowerProtect Data Manager and Dell EMC PowerProtect DD Virtual Edition* Marketplace Item
 [PPDM 19.6 Deployment](https://portal.azure.com/#create/dellemc.ppdm_ddve_0_0_1ppdm19_6-ddve_6_0)